 The Aga Khan University (AKU) is fully supportive of advancing scientific inquiry through high quality, ethical research, which extends across diverse subjects including health sciences, basic sciences, education, culture and society.
-The AKU wide Ethics Review Policy was approved by the University Research Council (URC) in December 2017 and further endorsed by the Academic Council in March 2018.
+The AKU wide Ethics Review Policy was approved by the University Research Council (URC) in December 2017 and updated in 2021.
 The ethics review system in the Faculty of Health Sciences at AKU Pakistan (see section 3.0 below) is in compliance with the policy approved by URC.